damianhakert/damianhakert.github.io/source/handbook/resellers/index.html.md

 If there are any additional email addresses you want me to enable SFDC to receive email from, please let us know.

+## Marketing

+GitLab will strive to support you in your marketing efforts.
+Marketing activities should be focused on GitLab EE, and will usually fall into 1 of 3 categories:

+### Event Funds Requests

+We would like to sponsor events related to issues and solutions that GitLab users face every day, such as DevOps, open source and collaboration.
+Meetups, drink ups, hackathons, trade shows, and seminars are all examples of events that we may help you with.
+Leads gathered at an event that we help fund or promote are required to be shared with us.
+These leads will be assigned to you in SalesForce.

+We will endeavor to provide funds to support up one event per reseller per quarter.
+We may also be able to provide speakers, promote your event, provide swag, and/or artwork for an event.
+Please note that a request does not mean that funds will automatically be allocated.
+We need to see value in an event to provide support. **Please submit the request for event sponsorship no later than one month before the date of the event.**

+*If request for sponsorship is accepted, you will be asked to provide photos of the event, participate in a blog post writing about your of the event, and provide a summary of the number of opportunities/leads gained.*

+Please submit your application for event support [here](https://docs.google.com/a/gitlab.com/forms/d/1np6zx17MZ4bEwto6NR8mEv0YLprU-V_BMETX-XIRzj8/edit)

+### Online Marketing Support Requests

+GitLab may, at our discretion, also assist you with your advertising campaigns by providing online marketing support in your region.
+When requesting assistance, be as complete as you can in describing what you need, who the audience is, channels, and the expected ROI.
+Please apply [here](stephane@gitlab.com)

+### Swag Requests
+Please submit your application for GitLab branded swag [here](https://docs.google.com/forms/d/1x2qP8EyEu2Y_XmIt7txudUYh-PP_Tst6hRuNq3a7Ruc/edit?usp=sharing)
+We have been known to co-fund co-branded or locally produced SWAG.
+Send us your idea to Stephane (stephane@ company domain).

 ## Technical Support

 While we do not require them to, we do expect that your customers will, for the most part, contact you if they need help.